ASTEROID ASTROLOGY

 Talent vs Related Placements

-Reading Talent alongside Apollo, Pallas, and the Midheaven gives a layered picture of gift, craft, intelligence, and vocation.
+Reading Talent alongside Apollo, Pallas, and the Midheaven can add a layer to questions about aptitude, craft, intelligence, and vocation.

 Map the Vocational Field

-Apollo broadcasts the signal, Pallas shapes the craft, Vesta holds the sacred focus.
-Augurine's master asteroid calculator returns all three from NASA JPL orbital elements, giving you the full vocational field around this reading of Talent.
+Apollo broadcasts the signal, Pallas shapes the craft, and Vesta holds the focus.
+Augurine's master asteroid calculator returns all three from local JPL SBDB-derived Keplerian element sets, giving you computable context around this reference-only reading of Talent.

 What is Talent in astrology?